Guide

 On January 12, 2017, President Obama announced the creation of Birmingham Civil Rights National Monument in Alabama.
 The monument, which honors the activists who struggled for social justice throughout the Civil Rights era, aims to inspire hope and tolerance in generations of Americans to come.

-The designation—which includes eight of Birmingham’s most significant civil rights sites—recognizes the city’s pivotal role in the larger Civil Rights movement and will help visitors grasp the significance of what took place here.
-See for yourself in the guide below.
+The designation recognizes the city’s pivotal role in the larger Civil Rights movement and will help visitors grasp the significance of what took place here.
+Explore eight sites connected with the Birmingham Civil Rights National Monument.

 1. The restored sign for the A.G.
 Gaston Motel in Birmingham, Alabama.